romeerez/orchid-orm/packages/docs/src/guide/building-a-sample-app.md

 export const tagSchema = modelToZod(TagModel);
 ```

-Tag model has no relations in the example above, but only because they're not needed in future queries.
+The tag model has no relations in the example above, but only because they're not needed in future queries.
 `Porm` is designed to deal with circular dependencies without problems,
 so `TagModel` can use `ArticleModel` in the relation, and `ArticleModel` can have `TagModel` in the relation at the same time.